ibm-cloud-architecture/refarch-eda/docs/kafka/connect-usecase-s3.md

     status.storage.topic: connect-cluster-101-status
 ```

-Once you have updated the YAML and saved it in a file named `kafka-connect.yaml`, this resource can be created via `kubectl apply -f kafka-connect.yaml`.
+Save the YAML above into a file named `kafka-connect.yaml`.
+If you created the ConfigMap in the previous step to filter out `accesskey` and `secretkey` values from the logs, uncomment the `spec.logging` lines to allow for the custom logging filters to be enabled during Kafka Connect cluster creation.
+Then this resource can be created via `kubectl apply -f kafka-connect.yaml`.
 You can then tail the output of the `connect-cluster-101` pods for updates on the connector status.

 #### Build the Camel Kafka Connector